Chapters, articles & review essays

 Towards a Critical Ethnography of Political Concepts

-All too often political analysts lean on Western categories that have little local traction.
-In this article we show what such frames miss, sketching out the vast worlds that open when we dare to think with the concepts that people themselves invoke in their political lives.
+All too often political analysts rely on the categories of Western Political Theory, which often has little local traction.
+In this article we show what such external frames miss, sketching out the vast worlds that open when we dare to think with the concepts that people themselves use in their political lives.

 Political Theology 25/2: 130-36, 2022.